Slindon Cricket Club: 1744 season

 The year of the famous Slindon Challenge.

-Monday 23 April marked the death of Sir William Gage, 7th Baronet (1695 – 1744) who was one of the greatest of cricket's early patrons, especially in his native Sussex, though it is not actually known if he was involved with Slindon.
+Monday 23 April marked the death of Sir William Gage, 7th Baronet (1695–1744) who was one of the greatest of cricket's early patrons, especially in his native Sussex, though it is not actually known if he was involved with Slindon.
 He always enjoyed a friendly rivalry with Richmond and it is possible he did share in Slindon's fortunes.

-The London Daily Advertiser carried various notices from Thursday 31 May until Sunday 3 June which announced that two untitled sides would play in the Artillery Ground on Saturday 2 June.
+The London Daily Advertiser carried various notices from Thursday 31 May until Sunday 3 June which announced that two untitled teams would play in the Artillery Ground on Saturday 2 June.
 On 31 May, the paper said that the teams would consist of "four gentlemen from Slindon, one from Eastbourne, two from Hamilton (sic) in Sussex, one from Addington and three from Lingfield in Surrey" against "four gentlemen of London, one from Richmond, one from Reigate, three from Addington in Surrey, one from Bray Wick in Berkshire and one from Arundel in Sussex".
 This was followed by the usual reminder about no dogs and the need to obtain a pass ticket if leaving the ground during play.

-The Daily Advertiser changed its notice on Friday 1 June through 2 and 3 June by confusingly announcing the names of the players on each side.
+The Daily Advertiser changed its notice on Friday 1 June through 2 and 3 June by confusingly announcing the names of the players on each team.
 However, the names in the paper are not the same as those on the earliest known cricket scorecard kept by the Duke of Richmond.
 The same (i.e., incorrect) names were also reported on 3 June, the day after the match.
 The paper announced that the two teams would consist of: Cuddy (i.e., Edward Aburrow senior), Richard Newland, Adam Newland, John Newland, Ridgeway, Green (all of Sussex); William Sawyer, Stevens, Stevens, Collins (all of Surrey); and Norris of London versus Stephen Dingate, John Harris, Joseph Harris, Tom Faulkner, George Jackson, Maynard (all of Surrey); ?
 Bryant (Bromley), George Smith, ?
 Bennett, Howlett (all of London); and the famous all-rounder Thomas Waymark, now of Berkshire.
 No titles were given to the teams.